pi-star-2025/pi_star/2_sleep.md

 ##

-The curse is broken mostly bc we solved pi in Aug 2024.
+The curse is broken mostly bc we solved pi in July 2024.
 There was a team working with the “Peter/Carroll/Disney” reincarnation via telepathy to help everyone come together.
 It was a backup plan.
-There were many ominous “plane crashes”, 2001 and killing the Jesus reincarnation in 2020 to signify tension between God’s angels and aliens, about to lead to a “ungodly world”.
+There were many ominous “plane crashes”, 2001 and killing the Jesus reincarnation in 2020 to signify tension between God’s angels and aliens, foreshadowing the start of a “ungodly world”.
 Whether The Devil took us or not then would be likely a matter of getting all this science by ~Year 2400 and knowing how to use it.

 If we are conscious of something, it loses its magic.

 Hell done this way, the core plan since Year 0, is not magical anymore.

 What falls down to Hell has always been the “sharpest” bones in our body.
-This is where we squeeze hardest into belief “there is two sides.”
+This is where we squeeze hardest into the belief “there are two sides.”

 Our mind is screaming in some way (we think it is “justice”) - “there are no matter what two sides!”